Mespelbrunn

-Mespelbrunn is a community in the Aschaffenburg district in the Regierungsbezirk of Lower Franconia (Unterfranken) in Bavaria, Germany and a member of the Verwaltungsgemeinschaft (municipal association) of Mespelbrunn, whose seat is in Heimbuchenthal.
+Mespelbrunn is a municipality in the Aschaffenburg district in the Regierungsbezirk of Lower Franconia (Unterfranken) in Bavaria, Germany and a member of the Verwaltungsgemeinschaft (municipal association) of Mespelbrunn, whose seat is in Heimbuchenthal.

 It is the site of Mespelbrunn Castle, one of the most famous landmarks of the Spessart region, and of the Wallfahrtskirche Hessenthal, for more than 700 years the destination of a Christian pilgrimage.

 Geography

 Location

-The community lies in the Spessart hill range, a Mittelgebirge.
+The municipality lies in the Spessart hill range, a Mittelgebirge.
 Most of the houses are located in the valley of the Elsava, but the municipal territory extends into the wooded hills, especially to the east.

 Subdivision

-The community was formed out of the former municipalities of Hessenthal and Mespelbrunn.
+The municipality was formed out of the former municipalities of Hessenthal and Mespelbrunn.
 Today, it has three Ortsteile (Hessenthal, Mespelbrunn and Schloss Mespelbrunn) on two Gemarkungen (cadastral areas), Hessenthal and Mespelbrunn.

-Neighbouring communities
+Neighbouring municipalities

-The neighbouring communities are (from the north, clockwise): Bessenbach, the unincorporated areas Waldaschaffer Forst and Rohrbrunner Forst, Heimbuchenthal, Leidersbach and the unincorpoared area Forst Hohe Wart.
+The neighbouring municipalities are (from the north, clockwise): Bessenbach, the unincorporated areas Waldaschaffer Forst and Rohrbrunner Forst, Heimbuchenthal, Leidersbach and the unincorpoared area Forst Hohe Wart.
 The latter two are located in the neighbouring district of Miltenberg.